csc7/PP2_CI/README.md

 <br>

 ## **Fonts**
-Google fonts (please see credits section below) were implemented in the website.
+Google fonts (please see credits section below) were implemented on the website.
 Nunito/Montserrat were selected as the font pair for the website (following Google's suggestion), however only Nunito has been applied.
 Sans-serif font is used as a back-up in case the previous font cannot be loaded.

 Colour #rgb(98, 98, 161), dark blue, was selected for paragraphs, while red and blue for headings.